-Everybody is talking about self-care, but for as much as we’re reminded that we can’t take care of others if we don’t take care of ourselves first, it seems to be the thing that people struggle with the most.
+Everybody is talking about self-care – but for as much as we’re reminded that we can’t take care of others if we don’t take care of ourselves first, this doesn’t seem to stop people from struggling with the sentiment.

 And we totally get it!
-You might feel like there’s not enough time in the day or putting yourself first may bring up feelings of guilt or selfishness.
-That’s understandable and totally normal . . . but putting yourself first doesn’t mean everyone else has to lose out on what you have to give.
+You might feel like there’s not enough time in the day – or making yourself a priority may bring up feelings of guilt or selfishness.
+That’s understandable and totally normal . . . but you can make yourself first priority without everyone else losing out on what you have to give.
 In fact, you’ll have so much more to give if you give to yourself first!

 However, people often get so wrapped up in other areas that they slowly sacrifice their own needs.